How to trade stablecoins safely on Liquid

 The most common type of asset-backed stablecoins is fiat-backed (also called fiat-collateralized) stablecoins.
 They are backed to fiat currencies at a 1:1 ratio, meaning one stablecoin has the same value as one currency unit.
 A central issuer behind the token is required to hold the amount of fiat currency behind stablecoin tokens.
 Holders of the issued stablecoins can trade them with fiat currencies or cryptocurrencies, as well as redeem them for an equivalent amount of fiat anytime.

 For instance, USDC issued by Circle are pegged to the value of the US dollar and British pound, respectively.
-Another well-known token in stablecoin trading is Tether (USDT), which is also backed by the US dollar and has the second highest trading volume following Bitcoin.
+Another well-known token in stablecoin trading is Tether (USDT), which is also backed by the US dollar and has the second-highest trading volume following Bitcoin.
 Recently, however, Tether has been raising red flags it is suspected to release more USDT than the amount of fiat reserves that it actually holds.
-As a result, other fiat-backed stablecoins, in particular USDC is on the rise in terms of popularity as an attempt to topple the leading position of USDT.
+As a result, other fiat-backed stablecoins, in particular, USDC is on the rise in terms of popularity as an attempt to topple the leading position of USDT.

-A second type of asset-backed stablecoins called crypto-backed stablecoins is also in circulation.
-In this case, another cryptocurrency is used as a collateral to the stablecoin.
+The second type of asset-backed stablecoins called crypto-backed stablecoins is also in circulation.
+In this case, another cryptocurrency is used as collateral to the stablecoin.
 In order to account for possibilities of high volatility faced by the reserve cryptocurrencies, more cryptocurrency tokens are available in reserve than the actual number of stablecoins issued.
 In other words, crypto-backed stablecoins are over-collateralized.

 Instead of being issued by a central issuer or a bank, crypto-backed stablecoins are issued by smart contracts and run entirely on the blockchain.
 As a result, processes behind transactions involving crypto-backed stablecoins are notably more transparent, trustless, and secure than those involving fiat-backed stablecoins.
 The monetary policy of crypto-backed stablecoins is not regulated by only one issuer, but by the agreement of all voters in their governance system who are expected to make decisions with the best interest of crypto holders in mind.
 Among well-known crypto-backed stablecoins, MakerDAO uses a smart contract on Ethereum blockchain in which MakerDAO’s DAI token is pegged to ETH.

 Last but not least, commodity-backed stablecoins are collateralized by stable assets, namely rare gems, gold, oil and real estate.
 Out of these types, gold-backed stablecoins are most commonly seen.
 While commodity-backed stablecoins are less prone to inflation than fiat-backed ones but also less liquid and harder to redeem.
-Paxos Gold (PAXG) is one example as a commodity-backed stablecoin as a ERC-20 token run on the Ethereum network.
+Paxos Gold (PAXG) is one example of a commodity-backed stablecoin as an ERC-20 token run on the Ethereum network.
 One DGX has the equivalent value as one fine troy ounce (t oz) of a 400 oz London Good Delivery gold bar.
 The actual gold behind PAXG in circulation is stored and held in custody by Paxos Trust Company.